tc39/proposal-import-attributes/README.md

 This proposal has not yet been presented in a standards body.
 It's considered Stage 0 in TC39's process because we plan to present it to the committee.
 The plan is to collect feedback in issues, and present for Stage 1 in the December 2019 TC39 meeting.

-Standardization here would consist of building consensus not just in TC39 but also in WHATWG HTML as well as the Node.js ESM effort and a general plan for alignment across JS environments ([#10](https://github.com/littledan/proposal-module-attributes/issues/10)).
+Standardization here would consist of building consensus not just in TC39 but also in WHATWG HTML as well as the Node.js ESM effort and a general plan for semantics across various JS environments ([#10](https://github.com/littledan/proposal-module-attributes/issues/10), [#24](https://github.com/littledan/proposal-module-attributes/issues/24) and [#25](https://github.com/littledan/proposal-module-attributes/issues/25)).
 Stage 2 will also require that we have a strong initial answer for the surface syntax ([#6](https://github.com/littledan/proposal-module-attributes/issues/6)), including the choice of whether we use a single string or key/value pairs ([#12](https://github.com/littledan/proposal-module-attributes/issues/12)).

 Please leave any feedback you have in the [issues](http://github.com/littledan/proposal-module-attributes/issues)!